Matrix Completion with Noisy Entries and Outliers: Empirical Performances

 \subsection{Experiment 1: Gaussian Entries}

 This experiment covers those settings used in \citet[][Section~9]{Mazumder-Hastie-Tibshirani10} and additional settings with different proportions of missing entries and outliers.
 For each simulated data set, the target matrix was generated as $X_0 = U V^\intercal$, where $U$ and $V$ are random matrices of size $100 \times r$ with independent standard normal Gaussian entries.
-Then each entry of $X_0$ is contaminated by additional independent Gaussian noise with standard deviation $\sigma$, which is set to a value such that the signal-to-noise ratio (SNR) is $s=1$ or $5$.
+Then each entry of $X_0$ is contaminated by additional independent Gaussian noise with standard deviation $\sigma$, which is set to a value such that the signal-to-noise ratio (SNR) is 1.
 Here SNR is defined as

 where $\Var(X_0)$ is the variance over all the entries of $X_0$ conditional on $U$ and $V$.
 Next, for each entry, with probability $p$ yet another independent Gaussian noise with $\sigma/4$ is added; these entries are treated as outliers.
 We call this contaminated version of $X_0$ as $X$.
 Lastly, $\Oo$ is uniformly random over the indices of the matrix with missing proportion as $q$.
-In this study, we used two values for $s$ (1, 5), two values for $r$ (5, 10), three values for $p$ (0, 0.05, 0.1) and three values for $q$ (0.25, 0.5, 0.75).
-Thus in total we have 36 simulation settings.
+In this study, we used two values for $r$ (5, 10), three values for $p$ (0, 0.05, 0.1) and three values for $q$ (0.25, 0.5, 0.75).
+Thus in total we have 18 simulation settings.
 For each setting 200 simulated data sets were generated, and both the non-robust method \softimpute\ and the proposed \robustimpute\ were applied to recover $X_0$.
+We also provide two oracle fittings as references.
+They are produced by applying \softimpute\ to the simulated data set with outlying observed entries removed (i.e., treated as missing entries), and with outlying observed entries replaced by non-outlying contaminated entries (i.e., contaminated by independent Gaussian noise with standard deivation $\sigma$) respectively.
+The first oracle fitting is referred to as oracle1 while the second one is called oracle2 in the following.

-For the two simulation settings with $r=10$, $s=1$ and $q=0.5$, and one with $p=0$ while the other with $p=0.1$, Figure~\ref{fig:sim} summarizes the average number of singular value decompositions (SVDs) used, the average training error and the average test error.
-Here training and test errors are defined, respectively, as
+For the two simulation settings with $r=10$ and $q=0.5$, and one with $p=0$ while the other with $p=0.1$, Figure~\ref{fig:sim} summarizes the average number of singular value decompositions (SVDs) used and the average test error.
+Here test error is defined as

 where $\PG$ is the projection operator to the set of locations of the observed noisy entries (but not outliers) $\Gamma$, and $\hat{X}$ is an estimate of $X_0$.
 From Figure~\ref{fig:sim}~(Top), one can see that the performance of \robustimpute\ is slightly inferior to \softimpute\ in the case of no outliers ($p=0$), while \robustimpute\ gave significantly better results when outliers were present ($p=0.1$).
 The inferior performance of \robustimpute\ under the absence of outliers is not surprising, as it is widely known in the statistical literature that a small fraction of statistical efficiency would be lost when a robust method is applied to a data set without outliers.
 However, it is also known that the gain could be substantial if outliers did present.